-Our future gold and silver production, cash flow and income are dependent upon our ability to mine our mineral property and acquire and develop gold and silver reserves.
+Our future production, cash flow and income are dependent upon our ability to mine our mineral properties and acquire and develop reserves.
 There can be no assurance that our property will be placed into production or that we will be able to continue to find and develop or acquire additional reserves.